 Cadence: Daily is ideal.

-Engagement style: Favorite, retweet, and reply to posts, especially those that mention your account or include your hashtags.
+Engagement style: Favorite, reposts, and reply to posts, especially those that mention your account or include your hashtags.
 Respond in a timely fashion to legitimate questions, requests, and feedback.
 When possible, responses to complaints should be moved to direct messages or email.

 Cadence: Varies.